jaketae/jaketae.github.io/_posts/2020-01-15-first-keras.md

   - keras
 ---

-Lately, I have been on a DataCamp spree after unlocking a two-month free unlimited trial through Microsoft's Visual Studio Dev Essentials program.
+Lately, I have been on a [DataCamp] spree after unlocking a two-month free unlimited trial through Microsoft's [Visual Studio Dev Essentials program].
 If you haven't already, make sure to check it out, as it offers a plethora of tools, journal subscriptions, and software packages for developers.
 Anyhow, one of the courses I decided to check out on DataCamp was titled "Introduction to Deep Learning with Python," which covered basic concepts in deep learning such as forward and backward propagation.
-The latter half of the tutorial was devoted to the introduction of the Keras framework and the implementation of neural networks with the functional API.
+The latter half of the tutorial was devoted to the introduction of the [Keras API] and the implementation of neural networks.
 I created this notebook immediately after finishing the tutorial for memory retention and self-review purposes.

 First, we begin by importing the `keras` library as well as other affiliated functions in the module.
 Note that Keras uses TensorFlow as backend by default.
-The warning in the code block below appears because this notebook was written on Google Colab, which informs users that the platform will be switching over to TensorFlow 2 in the future.
+The warning in the code block below appears because this notebook was written on [Google Colab], which informs users that the platform will be switching over to TensorFlow 2 in the future.

 ```python